-Professor Reinier Leushuis (MA in French, MA in Italian, Utrecht University 1993; PhD in Romance Languages - French & Italian, Princeton University 2000) specializes in French and Italian Renaissance literature, with a particular focus on the love dialogue, literature on marriage, gender studies, and literature and spirituality.
-He is also the Book Review editor of the journal Erasmus Studies (Brill) and serves as the department's Associate Chair for Graduate Studies.
+Reinier Leushuis (MA in French, MA in Italian, Utrecht University 1993; PhD in Romance Languages - French & Italian, Princeton University 2000) specializes in French and Italian Renaissance literature, with a particular focus on early modern dialogue, the literary treatment of love and marriage, Franco-Italian literary connections, gender studies, literature and spirituality, and the works of the Dutch humanist Desiderius Erasmus.
+He is also the Book Review editor of the journal Erasmus Studies (Brill).

 Early modern dialogue